LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-01-24-home-office.md

 Standing desk owners, listen up!
 Even if you wear house shoes, even if you wear slippers, having a standing mat makes so much more of a difference than you can imagine.
 GET ONE.
 Don't be stupid, learn from my mistakes.

-- For fellow big boys and anyone over 5' 4, there is the [full size model](https://amzn.to/3SzI29e) (over)
+- For fellow big boys and anyone over 5' 4, there is the [full size model](https://amzn.to/3SzI29e).
-- For those that can walk confidently through any airplane door or just don't have the floor space, there is the [reduced size "mini" model](https://amzn.to/42d4x72)
+- For those that can walk confidently through any airplane door or just doesn't have the floor space, there is the [reduced size "mini" model](https://amzn.to/42d4x72).

 ## Computing

-### Monitor Layouts

-### Travel

-Get a high power portable charger.
-It's a majorly underrated way to improve travel experience.
-They're tiny, charge faster, charge multiple devices at once, and can replace every single charger you need, including for your laptop.

-- For most cases, get the [smaller 65W Anker charger](https://amzn.to/3SgI8RD)
-- If you have a power hungry laptop, get the [larger 120W Anker charger](https://amzn.to/3uao3o4)
-    - It's worth noting this probably isn't needed even if your laptop is very high power draw.
-I have the [older 65W model](https://amzn.to/3SgI8RD), which means my laptop can actually outpace it.
-However, this just means it goes steady state instead of charging during *maximum sustained usage*.
-Unless you're doing something like video rendering, you're probably fine.
-    - The other consideration is this model will fast charge faster for some laptops.
-Consider what the wattage of the factory charger is, and how badly you need that full performance.
-For me, this didn't exist when I bought my 65W one and I haven't been compelled to upgrade.
-Yes, it fast charges slower but it's still charging fast and my laptop battery lasts 12+ hours so I'm never desperate to get an instant full charge in.
+If you need a desktop, you know who you are already.
+If you're not sure, then you can get away with a docked laptop.
+A docked laptop only experience is very nice.
+It saves money, and means when you switch locations you come back to exactly where you left off.
+Even compute heavy work like programming is pretty laptop friendly these days (how often do you full build vs incremental build?).
+If you need the desktop, I'd build it yourself or use a botique builder such as [Puget Systems](https://www.pugetsystems.com/) or [System 76](https://system76.com/).
+You're already paying the markup, why not get something better for your money?

-### If You Dock Your Laptop
+### If Your Primary Device is a Laptop

 If you do work on your laptop, you need to start docking it.
 You'll be more productive and laptops are designed for portability not for long term use.
 It's bad for your neck, shoulders, eyes, and back to be hunched over one all day.